Frank Bernarducci: Education and early career

 Frank Bernarducci Gallery went on to hold regular hours and monthly exhibitions, including "Urban Abstraction," the first gallery exhibition exclusively dedicated to the abstract work-on-canvas of pre-eminent graffiti artists.
-The artists – AJ, Bama, Bando, Cas, Duster, Ero, John 156, Rick Prol, Rammellzee, Koor, Prins, Spank, Seen, Stan, TB, Toxic and Vulcan – were all masters of the aerosol paint can.
+The artists – AJ, Bama, Bando, Cas, Duster, Ero, John 156, Rick Prol, Rammellzee, Koor, Prins, Spank, Seen, Stan, TB, Toxic and Vulcan – where all masters of the aerosol paint can.
 They abstractly employed the visual themes of their graffiti art to explore new ground.
 At the opening, graffiti artists from across New York mixed with East Village artists and other guests.
-Frank recalled his studio visit to Rammellzee’s big, empty TriBeCa loft where the artist had laid his paintings flat on the floor all the way around the room.
-The only other things in the loft were a low wooden table with three chairs, and a bottle of Tabasco sauce sitting on the table.
+Frank recalled his studio visit to Rammellzee's big, empty TriBeCa loft where the artist had laid his paintings flat on the floor all the way around the room.
+The only other things in the loft were a low wooden table with three chairs and a bottle of Tabasco sauce sitting on the table.
 Throughout the visit Ram sipped deliberately from the bottle of Tabasco.
-The ‘afterparty’ was a free-for-all at the nightclub Inferno.
-In 1986, Frank curated an exhibition entitled "Photo-synthesis," which featured painters whose work incorporated photography in some way.
-The highlight of the show were four, two-foot dollar sign paintings by Andy Warhol.
+The 'afterparty' was a free-for-all at Nightclub Inferno.
+In 1986, Frank curated an exhibition titled "Photosynthesis," which featured painters whose work incorporated photography in some way.
+The highlight of the show was four, two-foot dollar sign paintings by Andy Warhol.
 The first weekend after the opening, a call came from Leo Castelli Gallery saying that Andy Warhol was dead.
-Unless already sold, they asked that the paintings be returned immediately after the show’s closing.
+Unless already sold, they asked that the paintings be returned immediately after the show's closing.
 Retail price of these works at that time was $6,500.

 With the success of gallery artist Stephen Hannock and others, Bernarducci was able to move the gallery to the trendy 560 Broadway building in SoHo.
 The inaugural exhibition featured the hand-painted photographs of photographer Ariadne Getty, the granddaughter of J. Paul Getty.
 Many of her celebrity friends attended the opening, including Bianca Jagger, Michael J. Fox and Brooke Shields.
-Fox’s agent refused to allow his picture to be taken next to Shields because she stood over a foot taller, so he hung out in the back room opening beer bottles for everyone on the edge of the file cabinet.
+Fox's agent refused to allow his picture to be taken next to Shields because she stood over a foot taller, so he hung out in the back room opening beer bottles for everyone on the edge of the file cabinet.